brief illustration for -Post 9-maximium deflection distance

 Maximum deflection distance for a simply supported beam Under triangular load-Numerically.

-We want to get the maximum defection distance for a triangular load acting in a simply supported beam of length=6.0m.
+We want to get the maximum defection distance for a triangular load acting in a simply supported beam of length = 6.0 m.
 The maximum intensity of the load is 20 kNn/m.
 Our task is to find the x-max distance using the Numerical method.
-We will solve this by using the Newton -Raphson method for roof findings.
+We will solve this by using the Newton-Raphson method for roof findings.

 The three equations for the change of slope & slope and deflection values.

-This is a list of three items; the first item is the change of curvature equation and the diagram shape for a simply supported beam under triangular load, where P is the maximum value of the triangular load, x is the distance for which we want to calculate the change of curvature.
+This is a list of three items; the first item is the change of curvature equation and the diagram shape for a supported beam under triangular load, where P is the maximum value of the triangular load, x is the distance for which we want to calculate the change of curvature.

-The second item is the slope of curvature equation and the diagram shape for a simply supported beam under triangular load, where P is the maximum value of the triangular load, and x is the distance for which we want to calculate the slope of curvature.
-The third item is the slope of curvature equation and the diagram shape, for a simply supported beam under triangular load, where P is the maximum value of the triangular load, x is the distance for which we want to calculate the deflection value.
+The second item is the slope of curvature equation and the diagram shape for a supported beam under a triangular load, where P is the maximum value of the triangular load, and x is the distance for which we want to calculate the slope of curvature.
+The third item is the slope of curvature equation and the diagram shape, for a simply supported beam under triangular load, where P is the maximum value of the triangular load, and x is the distance for which we want to calculate the deflection value.

 Maximum deflection distance value by equations.

 It is required to estimate the maximum deflection distance from the left support x max.
 The point of the maximum deflection is the point for which the slope of curvature is zero.
-Normally, we use the Newton – Raphson method we want to get the point where Y value =0.
+Normally, we use the Newton-Raphson method we want to get the point where Y value =0.

 The function value f(x) was on the numerator side, rerefer to the relation, where X0 is the starting point, f(x0) is the function value at x0, f'(x0) is the slope value of the function at point X0.